• Skip to primary navigation

 Filtering the Masala Chai (tea).

-• Serve this soothing Masala Chai for breakfast or as evening drink with your favorite snacks
+• Enjoy this soothing Masala Chai in the morning with breakfast or as an evening drink alongside your favorite snacks.
+It's also great for soothing your throat when needed.

 Serving the masala tea in a serving glass.